Traveling to Italy? Enjoy the world-renowned coffee culture like a pro. Find out how to order coffee in Italian with this guide!

 - un caffè macchiato.
 This is a little milk with some coffee … kind of like a flat white.

 - un latte macchiato.
 This is like a latte at Starbucks!
+If you want to order coffee with milk, this may be the best way to do so.

 - un tè freddo/caldo.
 Tea!
 Freddo means cold, caldo means hot.
 I mix these words up for some reason, so one way to remember the distinction is “freddo” sounds like “freezing”.